 6. Fast-Track Procedure for Approved Foster Carers and Previous Adopters Who Wish to Adopt

-There is no requirement to carry out police checks or to gather the specified information in relation to the prospective adopter and their household, unless it is considered to be necessary, and the fostering DBS check is over 2 years old.
+There is no requirement to carry out police checks or to gather the specified information in relation to the prospective adopter and their household, unless it is considered to be necessary.
 The need for such checks and references should be assessed in each individual case.
 This may depend on the time since approval and, in the case of foster carers, the time since a child was placed with them.

 There is no requirement to provide counselling, information and preparation for adoption.

 The preliminary Pre-Assessment Decision stage is not necessary, and the assessment process progresses straight to preparation of the Prospective Adopter's Report.

 Any necessary additional training should be provided, such as where the prospective adopters are seeking to adopt a child with needs which are very different to those of the child they have fostered/adopted.